concord-consortium/lab/readme.md

 As of v0.6.3 of node NPM is bundled with node.

-Install node with installers available here http://nodejs.org/#download
+Install node with installers available here: [http://nodejs.org/#download](http://nodejs.org/#download)

 **Use git to create a local clone of the lab repository.**